MapStory/mapstory-community/items/storytellers.md

 We should enable links and media ribbon options for users.
 And also should redo the whole profile/storyteller editing flow, as it's confusing.

+### User Stories

+As a user, I need to be able control the order in which my published storylayers and mapstories appear on my public profile.

+As a user, I need to be able to “own” and manage an Organization Page that is represented in the storyteller search and sits at a customized URL (i.e. mapstory.org/OrganizationName)

 ### Requirements/spec

 First requirement is to enable links and media ribbon for users.